CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Results and Discussions

 \subsection{Human Evaluation Study}

 As automatic evaluation metrics cannot capture all the nuances of how humans assess a model generated response, we also run a crowdsourced human evaluation study for various models.
-Three different annotators rated a context-response pair in terms of engagement, fluency and relevance on a 0-2 scale: No (0), Somewhat (1), Yes (2).
-Detailed annotation questionnaire is {\sl in the appendix}.
-This evaluation process was run on a 100 randomly selected contexts from DailyDialog test set.
+We used the Appen.com platform to run these surveys.
+Three different annotators based out of USA, rated a context-response pair in terms of engagement, relevance, fluency and coherence on a 0-2 scale: No (0), Somewhat (1), Yes (2).
+Detailed annotation questionnaire is in the Appendix.
+This evaluation process was run on 15 randomly selected contexts from DD$_c$ test set, for Blenderbot, DialogRPT and CORAL-BB$_\text{BERT}$ (mixp) models.

-Figure \ref{fig:human-eval} shows that the CORAL-based models outperform the baselines in all the three aspects.
-CORAL-mixp (nucleus) outperforms CORAL-offp in engagement and relevance, whereas CORAL-offp is more fluent than CORAL-mixp.